deployphp/docs/recipes.md

 deploy:prepare
 ~~~

-This task prepare server for deploy, create `releases` and `shared` directories.
+This task prepare server for deploy, creates a `releases` and a `shared` directory.

-* `releases` - here will be your project releases.
+* `releases` - contains your project releases.
-* `shared` - shared/common files and directories between releases.
+* `shared` - contains shared/common files and directories between releases (logs, shared data, etc.).

 ~~~
 deploy:update_code
 ~~~

-Uploads code from repository and puts it to `releases` directory.
+Update code from the configured repository and puts it into the directory of the upcoming release.

-Use `set` function to specify which repository to use:
+Use the `set` function to specify which repository to use:

 ~~~ php
 set('repository', 'git@github.com:user/project.git');
 ~~~

-Remote server has to be able to clone your repository.
+**Note:** The remote server has to be able to clone your repository.

 ~~~
 deploy:shared
 ~~~

-Creates symlink to shared files and directories.
+Creates a symlink to the shared files and directories.
 Use `set` to define them.

 ~~~ php
 set('shared_dirs', ['app/logs']);